vegaprotocol/specs/protocol/0078-NWLI-network_wide_limits.md

 ## Pegged orders on a market

-Introduce a new network parameter `limits.markets.maxPeggedOrders` controlling the maximum number of pegged orders that can be active in any given market.
+Introduce a new network parameter `limits.markets.maxPeggedOrders` controlling the maximum number of pegged orders that can be active in any given market.\
+Default value: `10,000`.

 ### Change of network parameter